souk4711/rubsh/README.md

 # Rubsh

-Inspired by [python-sh], rubsh allows you to call any program as if it were a function:
+Rubsh (a.k.a. ruby-sh) - Inspired by [python-sh], allows you to call any program as if it were a function:

 ```ruby
 sh = Rubsh::Shell.new